bugale/bugroup-checks/README.md

 - `githubToken`: A token with which to interact with GitHub.
 Can be omitted to use the default token.

 - `ref`: The git ref to get the checks for.
 Defaults to the pull request's head ref.

+- `jobIdentifier`: The identifier of the job to rerun.
+Defaults to BUGROUP_CHECKS.